agrbin/streamer/README.md

 * message times are constant and keeper can fall down instantly
 * message times are constant, no energy problems
 * message times are constant
-* communication chanell is symmetric (send and recieve times are equal)
+* communication chanel is symmetric (send and recieve times are equal)

 Solution
 --------